 17. Show up consistently in a valuable way

 With blogs, podcasts, videos, social media, email, meetings, advertising, and every other distraction imaginable competing for attention, everyone is bombarded with marketing messages, slogans, jingles, tag lines, and calls to action every day.
-This abundance of information make it difficult to stay top of mind with your audience, prospects, and clients.
+This abundance of information makes it difficult to stay top of mind with your audience, prospects, and clients.

 If you want to be remembered, respected, and referred, you need to show up clearly, constantly, and consistently, and you need to deliver value, provide help, and connect with others in a meaningful way.